inno-devops-labs/F23-core-course-labs/app_python/README.md

 2. Run the application using `python app.py`.
 3. Open your web browser and visit `http://localhost:5000` to see the current time in Moscow.

+## Unit Tests

+Unit tests have been implemented to ensure the correctness of the application's functionality.
+These tests focus on individual components and their behavior.
+The following unit tests have been created:

+1. Test Home Route: This test verifies that the home route ('/') returns a valid response containing the current time in Moscow.

+To run the unit tests, use the following command:

+`python -m pytest`

+Ensure that the required testing dependencies are installed.

 ## Docker Containerization

 This Docker container runs the Python web application and displays the current time in Moscow.
 The application is packaged and isolated within a Docker container.